crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 labels:
  type: iis
 ```
-Lastly, restart the CrowdSec service (using `net`, `sc` or the services app), and CrowdSec will now parse your IIS access logs.
+Restart the CrowdSec service (using `net`, `sc` or the services app).
+CrowdSec will now parse your IIS access logs.

 #### Windows Firewall